-This is known as goal-based investing and it matters.
+This is known as goal-based investing.
+It matters.

 We often compare our investment success against short-term market returns or our friend’s portfolio performance.
-It’s great if your portfolio beats the S&P 500 Index and your friend this quarter - but what does that really mean for you?
+It’s great if our portfolio beats the S&P 500 Index and our friends this quarter - but what does that really mean for us?
 Investors sometimes equate the volatility of their portfolios as risk, or perhaps even more complex indicators such as Value at Risk.
-But your real “risk” is not about underperforming the benchmark.
-It is the risk that you do not reach your intended financial goal.
-It is being unable to afford the home you want or retire with the lifestyle you desire.

-Periods of drawdowns are emotionally tough for any investor to handle.
-But when you focus on long-term goals, it is allows us to be less distracted by short-term market volatility and noise.
-You will be less inclined to act irrationally when markets are not performing the way you expect and succumb to your emotions.
-You will refrain from selling down your positions or changing your investment strategy to a less risky portfolio that will reduce your chances of reaching your goal, instead focusing on staying true to your investment plan.
-Losing money this month, quarter or year isn’t as scary when you know that you don’t need that money for another 5, 10 or 20 years, and you are still on track to reach your goal.
+We will refrain from selling down our positions or changing our investment strategy to a less risky portfolio that will reduce our chances of reaching our goals, instead focusing on staying true to our investment plans.
+Losing money this month, quarter or year isn’t as scary when we know that we don’t need that money for another 5, 10 or 20 years, and we are still on track to reach our goal.

-Once you decide on the “why”, you can decide on the “how” and use your goals to drive your investment strategy and monitor progress.
-Properly simulating or calculating the chances of reaching your goals, and taking appropriate action to get to you achieve those goals is a critically important part of that process.
-This will lead to better strategy on how much to save and when, where to place your money and in what type of portfolio, and how much risk you should take and when.
+Once we decide on the “why”, we can decide on the “how” and use our goals to drive our investment strategies and monitor progress.
+Properly simulating or calculating the chances of reaching our goals, and taking appropriate action to get to us achieve those goals is a critically important part of this process.
+This will lead to better strategy on how much to save and when, where to place our money and in what type of portfolio, and how much risk we should take and when.